oslabs-beta/DataDoc/README.md

     This will install the needed dependences and build the desktop application.

-### Exposing endpoints to the monitoring tool
+### Exposing Endpoints to the Monitoring Tool

 1. Open your Express application file in a text editor.
-At the top of the file, import the plugin by including:
+At the top of the file, import the plugin by adding:

     ```
     const expMonitor = require("express-endpoints-monitor");
     ```

-    This module comes with several functions to register endpoints with the monitoring application and begin monitoring requests sent to those endpoints.
+    This module comes with several functions to register endpoints with the monitoring application and begin log requests made to those endpoints.

 2. In your file, include the following line: